 Scott leads Auckland Airport’s customer and aeronautical commercial teams, focusing on customer experience and sustainably growing our airline capacity, improving route connectivity and increasing passenger volumes.
 He has more than 20 years’ experience in the travel industry, both in New Zealand and the United Kingdom, and has held a number of roles in airline sales, marketing and management with Emirates and Lufthansa.

 Prior to joining Auckland Airport in February 2015 as a business development manager, Scott held leadership positions in the travel insurance industry with Cover-More Travel Insurance and the Healix Assistance Group.
 He was appointed our general manager aeronautical commercial in July 2017.

-Mark leads the property team and is responsible for continuing to transform the airport into a vibrant business destination, developing new commercial business premises and attracting high-profile companies.
-He has more than 20 years’ experience in real estate management and development, and a wealth of experience in the transport and logistics sectors.
+Mark has more than 25 years’ experience in real estate management and development, and he brings a wealth of experience in the transport and logistics sectors.
 Before joining Auckland Airport in April 2014, he was Director, Strategy Execution and Property (Asia) for Toll Global Logistics, responsible for a real estate portfolio spread across 12 countries including China, Singapore and India.
 Mark has a Bachelor of Commerce from Lincoln University and he has completed the Advanced Management Program at Harvard Business School.

 Chief Digital Officer - Pou

 Richard is responsible for the strategy, delivery and execution of world class digital technology programmes at Auckland Airport.

 With more than twenty years’ experience in large, complex, and high-profile digital environments across a range of industries, Richard joined the airport from Farmlands – a farming services co-operative, where he was Pou , Chief Innovation & Digital Officer.